-U.S. Orders Up To A Year-Long Break On Mortgage Payments
+U.S. Orders Up To A Yearlong Break On Mortgage Payments

 "That forbearance is up to 12 months, depending on their particular situation," says Mark Calabria, director of the Federal Housing Finance Agency, which oversees Fannie and Freddie.

 Homeowners can't just stop paying their mortgage.
-"They need to contact their servicer, that is the lender that they send the check to every month," he says.
+"They need to contact their servicer — that is the lender that they send the check to every month," he says.
 "That lender will work with them to be able to work out a payment plan.
 Obviously, we hope to get them back on their feet as soon as possible."

 Calabria says people in financial distress because of the coronavirus can just verbally testify to that over the phone with their lender.
 Documenting the hardship can come later.
 "You're not going to have to send 20 pieces of paper at the front of this," he says.
 "We want to do it quickly."

 This is not a forgiveness of debt or free money.
 Homeowners will work out a repayment plan once they recover financially.
-Calabria says that might involve just extending the term of the loan, but it may vary by lender and each particular case.
+Calabria says that this might involve just extending the term of the loan, but it may vary by lender and each particular case.

-Much will rely on the loan servicing companies' abilities to manage call volume and to be able to do what the government is directing.
+Much will rely on the loan-servicing companies' abilities to manage call volume and do what the government is directing.

 "I think this is a great first step," says Chris Mayer, a real estate economist at Columbia University's business school.
 He says the move is "critically important at this point so we just don't have mass panic."

-There's enough stress and uncertainty with the virus that people shouldn't need to worry about losing their homes, he says.
+There's enough stress and uncertainty about the virus that people shouldn't need to worry about losing their homes, he says.

 Fannie and Freddie are directing lenders not to report people to the credit bureaus for late or missed payments if they are in one of these forbearance plans.
 Mayer says that's a key element of the plan.

 "We don't want people who have been responsible in making their mortgage payments to suddenly be declared delinquent and to lose their access to credit," he says.
 That's really important for the economy to recover as quickly as possible after the outbreak is over.
-"Let's fight the virus and let's hold people harmless for something that they didn't control," Mayer says.
+"Let's fight the virus, and let's hold people harmless for something that they didn't control," Mayer says.

 But homeowners can't just stop making payments — that will badly damage their credit.